How can you tell when a tower was built? A few key features can help you winnow it down, as we prove with these 1920s towers in Chicago.

 The “Bee-Hive” Building

-While it’s now a residential building, it was originally built by a financial investment company.
+It was originally built by a financial investment company, though it’s converted to being a residential building now.
 They wanted the blue glass, hive-shaped tower to express “busy like a bee,” and the pyramid top to symbolize stability.
 Alas they went bankrupt during the Depression.

 Chicago Temple Building One of Many 1920s Towers

-Another tower that took advantage of the “unoccupied structure” is the Chicago Temple Building, with its hollow steeple so brilliantly illuminated in this vintage postcard.
+Another tower that took advantage of the “unoccupied structure” is the Chicago Temple Building.
+Its hollow steeple is brilliantly illuminated in the vintage postcard above.
+We delve into that tower’s surprising history on tour Downtown Bucket List private tours.

-So now that you know, what i some of your favorite Chicago architecture with towers?
+So now that you know, what are some of your favorite 1920s towers in Chicago?

 — Amanda Scotese, Executive Director